dod-cyber-crime-center/sqlite-dissect/README.md

    but will skip signature generation and carving processes.
 2. Signatures and carving are not implemented for virtual tables.
 This will not cause an error but will skip signature generation and carving processes.  `Note:  Even though virtual tables are skipped, virtual tables may create other non-virtual tables which are not skipped.
-Currently nothing ties back these tables back to the virtual table that created them.`
+Currently nothing ties these tables back to the virtual table that created them.`
 3. Invalidated frames in WAL files are currently skipped and not parsed.  `Note:  This applies to previous WAL records that were previously written to the SQLite database.`
 4. Signatures generated are only reflective of the base/initial schema in the SQLite database.

 #### Known issues and errors:
 1. A use case may occur on generating a very small signature due to a table with very few columns resulting in many false positives and longer parsing time.
 2. Due to current handling queuing of data objects to be printed in addition to #1 above, a memory issue may occur with carving some tables.

 #### Future implementation:
 1. Export binary objects to separate files during export instead of being written to text files.